louMoxy/project-nightingale/content/project-nightingale-faqs.md

 [[page_sections]]
 alignment = "left"
 block = "one-column-1"
 content = "We will provide details for how to pair a device soon - unfortunately this is not working at present.
-We will let you know via the My Arthritis inbox once this feature becomes available!<br>" has_padding = true headerColor = "#F5A623" headline = "How to pair a device?"
+We will let you know via the My Arthritis message inbox once this feature becomes available!<br>" has_padding = true headerColor = "#F5A623" headline = "How to pair a device?"